 You can improve your ability to estimate days by putting some structure around your days and improving your ability to say no to things that are not aligned with your priorities or things you don't enjoy.

-At the top of the spreadsheet, I enter in my goal weekday and weekend hours, which are the total hours that would be ideal to invest and forecast towards consistently.
-The sum of the your forecasted weekday entries and the sum of your weekend entries divided by the total weekday and weekend hours gives you your weekday and weekend capacity.
-The weekday and weekend capacity will help you know how much work you can take on or what kinds of work. [
+The sum of your forecasted weekday entries and the sum of your weekend entries divided by the total weekday and weekend hours gives you your weekday and weekend capacity.

 When the end of the week comes, enter your total number of Pomodoro for the week.
 Your Pomodoro Per Hour Rate will be calculated and color coded.